multiversx/mx-specs/ESDT-specs.md

 * transfer quantity(es)

 ### Specification
-ESDT allows any tokens on Elrond network to be integrated by other applications and dApps: from wallets to decentralized exchanges.
+ESDT allows any tokens on MultiversX network to be integrated by other applications and dApps: from wallets to decentralized exchanges.

 ### Methods